-Step 1: Teacher conferences with student and documents student behavior.
+- 1. Step 1: Teacher conferences with student and documents student behavior. - 2.
 Step 2: Teacher documents student behaviors and determines appropriate intervention strategies.
-Teacher contacts parents and possibly the counselor and administration.
-(Behavioral interventions may begin on Step 1 or Step 2)

-Step 3:

-- Teacher refers student to the administration on a referral form and parents are contacted.
-This indicates that the student has not responded to Tier One interventions in the classroom. - Referrals will result in a conference with the student/parent and assignment of a consequence determined by the administration as outlined in our district code of conduct.
-A review of Tier One interventions and alternate strategies will be considered by the administration and the teacher. - Based on the infraction and our code of conduct, the student may be temporarily suspended from school for a period of one to five (1-5) days by Administration. - Continued referrals may result in progression to Tier Three
+Teacher contacts parents and possibly the counselor and administration (behavioral interventions may begin on Step 1 or Step 2). - 3.
+Step 3: Teacher refers student to the administration on a referral form and parents are contacted.
+This indicates that the student has not responded to Tier One interventions in the classroom. - a.
+Referrals will result in a conference with the student/parent and assignment of a consequence determined by the administration as outlined in our district code of conduct.
+A review of Tier One interventions and alternate strategies will be considered by the administration and the teacher. - b.
+Based on the infraction and our code of conduct, the student may be temporarily suspended from school for a period of one to five (1-5) days by Administration. - c.
+Continued referrals may result in progression to Tier Three

-Middle School (Gr.
-5-7): Class Punctuality
+Middle School (Grades 5-7) Class Punctuality

-Whate School (Gr.
-5-7).
-Class I dictuanty 1st and 2nd offense 3 rd offense 4 th offense Reporting late to class - Teacher contacts household - Student to make up any work missed - Detention at Teacher's discretion - Referral to administrator for investigation - Parent conference in school with administrator, staff, and student - Behavior action plan developed in conjunction with student, and staff Saturday Detention or In School Suspension Cutting class (reporting 20 minutes late to class without a valid pass) Referral to administrator for investigation - Parent contact by administrator - Student to make up any work missed Referral to administrator for investigation - Parent conference in school with administrator, staff, and student - Behavior action plan Reviewed by I&RS - In school suspension 1 day Saturday Detention or In School Suspension
+1st and 2nd Offense 3rd Offense 4th Offense Reporting Late to Class Teacher contacts household Student to make up any work missed Detention at Teacher's discretion -Referral to administrator for investigation - Parent conference in school with administrator, staff, and student - Behavior action plan developed in conjunction with student, and staff Saturday Detention or In School Suspension Cutting Class (reporting 20 minutes late to class without a valid pass) Referral to administrator for investigation - Parent contact by administrator - Student to make up any work missed Referral to administrator for investigation - Parent conference in school with administrator, staff, and student - Behavior action plan Reviewed by I&RS - In school suspension 1 day Saturday Detention or In School Suspension

-Harassment Intimidation & Bullying
+Harassment Intimidation and Bullying (HIB)